 Very dirty nubuck leather shoes need to be cleaned with water

 Never dry your shoes on or under a radiator, either, because the leather would dry out and lose both its softness and breathability.
-Afterwards, be sure to proof the leather as well.
+Afterwards, be sure to waterproof the leather as well.

 As was mentioned above, nubuck leather is a great choice for walking and mountaineering boots.
-The material makes them incredibly comfortable and durable, so you’re guaranteed to serve you well for a long time to come.
-If you care for them on a properly on a regular basis, nothing will get in the way of more exciting expeditions.
+The material makes them incredibly comfortable and durable, so they’re guaranteed to serve you well for a long time to come.
+If you care for them on a regular basis, nothing will get in the way of more exciting expeditions.